 This module will introduce some of the core skills necessary for literary studies through focus on specific poetry and prose texts.
 You will address topics including: close reading, constructing an argument and handling critical material.
-For this module you will have a combination of lectures and seminars.
+For this module you will have 3 hours per week in lectures and seminars.

 Drama, Theatre, Performance

 This module, taught through a combination of practical workshops, seminars, and lectures, considers key concepts in the study of dramatic texts, theatre history and performance.
 The module frames these concepts, taking into consideration questions about who performs, where, to whom, why and how, through explorations of key moments in the Western theatrical tradition.
 You will spend 3 hours per week studying this module.